Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How to Choose the Baxter Sofa?

 Start with posture, then sanity-check sofa seating, couch dimensions, and a how to buy a sofa checklist.
-If you want a structured, classic statement and a more upright sit, Chester Moon is the cleanest match.
-If you sprawl, nap, or host in a relaxed “everyone pile in” way, Budapest Soft is the most indulgent.
-If your household alternates between work, movies, and reconfiguring the room, Miami Soft is the safest all-around pick.
-If your priority is a sculptural, design-led sofa that still feels stable and comfortable, Tactile fits best.
+Chester Moon is the clearest fit if you want a structured, classic statement and a more upright sit.
+Budapest Soft is the indulgent pick if you mostly sprawl, nap, or host in a relaxed pile-in way.
+Miami Soft is the safest all-around choice for homes that move between work, movies, and reshaping the room.
+Tactile makes the most sense if you want a sculptural, design-led sofa that still feels stable once you sit down.

-Room scale matters just as much as comfort, so measure your space and think through where to place your sofa before you commit.
-Budapest Soft and Miami Soft can overwhelm compact layouts, and petite users may need extra pillows in deeper configurations to avoid feeling swallowed; if you're shopping for apartment sofas, you'll likely want a smaller footprint.
+Room scale matters almost as much as comfort, so measure your space and think through where to place your sofa before committing.
+Budapest Soft and Miami Soft can crowd smaller rooms, and petite users may need extra pillows in deeper configurations to avoid feeling swallowed.
+If you are shopping for apartment sofas, a smaller footprint will usually be easier to live with.

 Limitations

-These sofas prioritize design presence and leather feel, so low-effort maintenance is not their strongest lane—especially when you factor in sofa upholstery decisions (like fabric vs. leather) and how long sofas really last in real living rooms.
-Chester Moon and Tactile can underserve taller users who want built-in head and neck support for long TV sessions.
+These models prioritize design presence and leather feel, so easy upkeep is not their strongest point—especially once you factor in sofa upholstery choices like fabric vs. leather and how long sofas really last in everyday homes.
+Chester Moon and Tactile can come up short for taller users who want built-in head and neck support.
 Budapest Soft encourages a more relaxed posture and can feel oversized in smaller rooms.
-Miami Soft is the most adaptable, but it still needs space—and occasional re-centering—to keep the layout looking composed.
+Miami Soft is the most adaptable, but it still needs space and the occasional reset to keep the layout looking composed.

 • Why choose these models

-• Lounge comfort that works for long, real living-room sessions
+• Comfort that still works for long living-room sessions

-• Modular options that can anchor larger rooms effectively
+• Modular options that can anchor larger spaces

 • Alternatives to consider

-• B&B Italia: strong modern engineering and refined comfort tuning
+• B&B Italia: modern engineering with more disciplined comfort tuning

-• Minotti: tailored contemporary seating with disciplined proportions
+• Minotti: tailored contemporary seating with tighter proportions

-• Poliform: clean-lined modular systems with a more restrained look
+• Poliform: restrained modular systems with a cleaner, quieter look

-• Decide your default posture first: upright TV watching versus full sprawl changes what will feel “right.”
+• Decide on your default posture first: upright TV watching versus full sprawl changes what will feel right.

 • For low-back designs, keep a lumbar pillow nearby and actually use it.